Ayushsaxena0227/Ayushsaxena0227/README.md

 I am a dedicated and skilled MERN stack developer with a strong foundation in both front-end and back-end technologies.
 As a team lead during my SDE internship, I successfully led the development of an IPO web application and REST APIs, demonstrating my ability to manage projects and collaborate effectively with a team.
 My experience extends to working with an international community through Codecommunity, where I have collaborated with developers worldwide on various projects, enhancing my teamwork and communication skills.
 I have maintained an impressive 8.5+ CGPA throughout my academic career, showcasing my commitment to excellence and continuous learning.
 In addition to my academic and professional achievements, I am an active problem solver on LeetCode, with over 250+ problems solved, reflecting my strong analytical and problem-solving abilities.

 * ✉️  You can contact me at [saxenaayush381@gmail.com](mailto:saxenaayush381@gmail.com)
-* 🧠  I'm making Projects in Next.js
+* 🧠  I Code daily, and learn.
-* 🤝  I'm open to collaborating on Full stack projects
+* 🤝 Collaboration, Freelancing is Welcomed.

 ### Skills